 In the years following World War I, Britain, France, and Spain used chemical weapons in various colonial struggles, despite mounting international criticism of chemical warfare.
 In 1925, the Geneva Protocol of 1925 banned the use of chemical weapons in war but did not outlaw their development or stockpiling.
 Most major powers built up substantial chemical weapons reserves.
 In the 1930s, Italy employed chemical weapons against Ethiopia, and Japan used them against China.
 In World War II, chemical warfare did not occur, primarily because all the major belligerents possessed both chemical weapons and the defenses–such as gas masks, protective clothing, and detectors–that rendered them ineffectual.
 In addition, in a war characterized by lightning-fast military movement, strategists opposed the use of anything that would delay operations.
 Germany, however, did use poison gas to murder millions in its extermination camps.

 Since World War II, chemical weapons have only been used in a handful of conflicts–the Yemeni conflict of 1966-67, the Iran-Iraq War of 1980-88–and always against forces that lacked gas masks or other simple defenses.
 In 1990, the United States and the Soviet Union signed an agreement to cut their chemical weapons arsenals by 80 percent in an effort to discourage smaller nations from stockpiling the weapons.
 In 1993, an international treaty was signed banning the production, stockpiling (after 2007), and use of chemical weapons.
-It took effect in 1997 and has been ratified by 128 nations.
+It took effect in 1997.